openhab/openhabian/README.md

 Please check the [official documentation article](https://www.openhab.org/docs/installation/openhabian.html) to learn about openHABian and please visit and subscribe to our very active [community forum thread](https://community.openhab.org/t/13379).

+If you want to install openHABian on non-supported hardware, you can actually fake it to make openHABian treat your box as if it was one of the supported ones.
+Needless to say that that may work out or not, but it's worth a try.
+See [openhabian](openhabian.md) how to edit openhabian.conf before booting.
+Set the hw, hwarch and release parameters to match your system best.

 ## Development